Position Type: Full-time

 - Educational background aligned with the requirements of the position.

-In the near term, the new CEO is expected to continue to deliver outstanding outcomes while successfully addressing the following in the first 6-12 months:
+In the near term, the new Executive Director will continue to deliver outstanding outcomes while successfully addressing the following in the first 6-12 months:

 How to Apply

 BCRC has retained Nonprofit Talent to assist with this important organizational change process.
 Specific questions related to the position may be emailed to Michelle Pagano Heck, President, at Michelle@NonprofitTalent.com.
 Please direct all inquiries related to this position to Nonprofit Talent, and do not contact BCRC.

 Resume, position-specific cover letter, and salary expectations can be uploaded here:

 APPLICATIONS ARE DUE BY 5PM on March 14, 2022